 The last chopper from ‘sigh, go on’

 When COVID became a pressing issue in March of 2020 our institution was not in a great place to deal with it.
 We had various issues but generally a lack of available hardware and a general low level of digital competence in the skill mix of our academic base.
-We said up two ‘field hospitals’ on each of the campuses.
+We set up two ‘field hospitals’ on each of the campuses.
 These went on to be called ‘TEL clinics’.
 Through this bandwidth we provided certain hardware, mainly headphones and microphones but latterly laptops, and ‘on demand’ for small groups training.
 We fell back into supporting the core toolset and only the core tool set.
 The need to socially distance and clean spaces more often became apparent over the two weeks this was in place.
 I was very proud of the work done by our team to prepare our programmes to transition across to digital for everything yet I still occasionally have nightmares about putting my team in harms way.

 When I wasn’t manning these drop in spaces I was fighting internecine conflicts that raged in the background.
 Topics revolved over who was in charge of the response and what could be done to support staff.
 I was caught between doing a lot operational work and a wider function that was not operational.
 There was an afternoon where I was centralised although it was never mentioned again.
 One of the innovations of this period was the ending of a 24 month conversation about web presences for Faculty teams and a central website.
 However, the response quickly became anarchic and people were either carrying on with previous projects as if nothing was happening or trying to stop my unit from solving issues which should have been solved from the centre of the university.
 It was a frustrating period but in a sense a terrific period, one that highlighted to the highest and widest audience issues within the support for digital education.
 Issues that had been ignored for too long.
 We got to a stage where we had a sanctioned space for Faculty strategies to have a front end.